My grandfather owned for life one farm,

 They had thirteen sons and daughters,

-my father the youngest, the thirteenth.
+my father, the youngest, the thirteenth;

-on the Last Supper.
+at the Last Supper.

 The farm was known as the Water Mill.